You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

 Seemingly, if you love God, then His purpose defines your purpose in life.

 Oftentimes, we find ourselves bound within the parameters of someone else’s definition of our purpose.
 Sometimes, so they can live their lives, vicariously, through us.
-Other times, this definition comes from an earnest heart that means well, but does not possess the discernment to, honestly, know what your purpose is.
-(I Samuel 16: 7) Finally, there are those who aspire to define your purpose, simply, to put you on the wrong path to your destiny.
+Other times, this definition comes from an earnest heart that means well but does not possess the discernment to, honestly, know what your purpose is.
+(I Samuel 16: 7) Finally, there are those who aspire to define your purpose, simply, to put you on the right path to your destiny.
 This is done out of their personal experience, or by being led by the Holy Spirit.

 There must be purpose in all you do.

 You will know when you have found your true purpose.
 It is when genuine passion is felt in your heart and soul.
-That is God’s proof to you, sent before hand, as an indication that it is your’s already.
+That is God’s proof to you, sent beforehand, as an indication that it is already yours.
 As I’ve written on my Home page…”When God places your feet on the ‘Path of Purpose’, you cannot take one incident in your life and determine the outcome in its totality.
 Neither can you judge your purpose by your present circumstances.
 You must look at the time-honored relationship you have established with God through your life experiences.
-As you walk this path, you will come to a place where you have to make a conscience decision; to detach yourself from everything that abates your faith and challenges your spiritual fidelity.
+As you walk this path, you will come to a place where you have to make a conscious decision; to detach yourself from everything that abates your faith and challenges your spiritual fidelity.
 Right here, is the starting point of your new beginning!”